Every Day we are Older!

 Fred, the oldest known goldfish, lived to forty-one years of age.
 It is a mystery how he survived so long.
 Unlike Fred, we humans can have a full and vibrant life if we keep breathing outside the fish bowl.
 That requires us to seize our days, as we age.
-Yes, join me in growing old, healthy and playful.
+Yes, join me in resilient aging–growing old, healthy and playful.

-Research of Aging
+Research about Aging

 Even our government encourages us oldies but goodies!
 The Public Health Agency of Canada provides reams of facts and information about aging.”
 Their report is called The Health and Well-Being of Canadian Seniors.